Isaiah Balat: 2010 Northern Political Summit Group ("The G-20")

-Special Adviser for Special Duties (Office of the Vice President of Nigeria
+Special adviser for special duties (office of the Vice President of Nigeria

-In May 2010, Isaiah Balat was appointed the Special Adviser to the President on Special Duties (Office of the Vice-President) where he served till his demise.
+In May 2010, Isaiah Balat was appointed the special adviser to the president on special duties (office of the vice-president) where he served till his demise.

-Other committee memberships included the National Council on Privatization – Committee on Privatization of New Nigerian Newspaper and the National Council on Privatization’s Ad-hoc committee on BPE tax liabilities.
+Other committee memberships included the National Council on Privatization – Committee on Privatization of New Nigerian Newspaper and the National Council on Privatization’s ad-hoc committee on BPE tax liabilities.

 International work

-Isaiah Balat participated in the United Nations organized colloquium preceding the South Commission Report under the Chairmanship of the Late Dr. Julius Nyerere, former President of Tanzania, which examined and recommended modalities for bridging the gap in the standards of living of peoples in the Northern and Southern hemispheres.
+Isaiah Balat participated in the United Nations organized colloquium preceding the South Commission Report under the chairmanship of the Late Dr. Julius Nyerere, former president of Tanzania, which examined and recommended modalities for bridging the gap in the standards of living of peoples in the Northern and Southern hemispheres.

-Balat led Nigerian Trade Delegations to South Korea, the USA, the UK, Canada, Germany, Japan, Brazil, South Africa and Namibia to encourage investors in the those countries to invest in the Nigerian economy.
+Balat led Nigerian Trade Delegations to South Korea, the USA, the UK, Canada, Germany, Japan, Brazil, South Africa and Namibia to encourage investors in those countries to invest in the Nigerian economy.